Domain II: Challenge Social Injustices, and Critique Their Impact on Client–Counsellor Social Locations

 [Permanent link: https://crsjguide.pressbooks.com/chapter/cc4/#perfect]

 The process of colonization was designed to eradicate Indigenous peoples not only through overt forms of genocide, but also through covert forms such as the deliberate destruction of Indigenous cultures, theft of Indigenous land, and enforced alienation of Indigenous peoples from their languages, spiritual expressions, and relationships to family and community.
-A subtler reinforcement of this genocide is the ideological positioning of Indigenous persons and peoples as dysfunctional and disordered.
-It is this forced internalization of the deficit model of colonization, an act of cultural violence against mind and spirit, that specifically implicates healthcare systems.
-At the crux of this process of psycholonization is the ongoing assumption that client symptoms are a manifestation of only individual or interpersonal pathology, instead of considering symptoms as an effect of systemic cultural oppression.
+A subtler reinforcement of this genocide is the ideological positioning of Indigenous persons and peoples as dysfunctional or suffering from mental illness.
+It is this forced internalization of the deficit model of colonization, an act of cultural violence against mind and spirit, that implicates healthcare systems specifically.
+At the crux of this process of psycholonization is the ongoing assumption that client symptoms are a manifestation of individual or interpersonal pathology, instead of considering the individual’s symptoms as an effect of systemic cultural oppression.

 - How are we (as practitioners, organizations, and professions) participating, overtly, covertly, unintentionally, or with ethical blindness, in the psycholonization of Indigenous people?